andre-dasilva/algorithms/README.md

-# Algorithms
+# Algorithms and Data Structures

-Project for algorithms in C#
+Project for algorithms and data structures in different programming languages